HomeArticlesGuideNRI Investment Guide

 The PPF position for NRIs

-If you held a PPF account before becoming an NRI, you can continue contributing until the original 15-year maturity — but you cannot extend the account in five-year blocks as resident Indians can, and you cannot open a fresh PPF account.
-After maturity, the account must be closed and the proceeds repatriated.
+If you held a PPF account before becoming an NRI, you can continue contributing until the original 15-year maturity, but you can't extend the account in five-year blocks the way resident Indians can, and you can't open a fresh PPF account.
+After maturity, the account must close and the proceeds get repatriated.
 This restriction has been in effect since a 2019 clarification from the Ministry of Finance.

 Step 2: Pick the Right Investment Instruments